bazbt3/10cv4_stuff/README.md

 ## My preview observations:

-A now-obsolete chronological list of issues I found as I settled in post- Jason Urwin's invite.
+A now-obsolete chronological list of issues I found as I settled in post- Jason Irwin's invite.
 It would perhaps have been better to have GitHub Issues setup, but I created [**a Markdown file instead.**](preview_observations.md)